 - To help children develop their awareness of cultural differences in other countries;

-- To develop their speaking and listening skills; and,
+- To develop their speaking and listening skills;

 - To lay the foundations for future study.